DanielRazal/Practice-Automation/README.md

 ## Overview

-This project is a practice environment for automation, focusing on working with files, JSON files, assertions, functions, and a main executable script.
+This project is a practice environment for automation using Selenium in Python, focusing on working with files, JSON files, assertions, functions, and a main executable script.
 The primary goal is to gain proficiency and experience in automation skills.

 ## Installation